Scott Weatherford, Chair, Appointed Member

 Angus Graeme, Ex-Officio Member

 Angus has a bachelor’s degree in forest resource management from the University of British Columbia, and a master’s degree in leadership from Royal Roads University.
 He is a Registered Professional Forester in the Province of BC.
 Angus lives in Nelson with his wife Alison and their three children.

-Tiffany Snauwaert, Ex-Officio Member
+Ian Parfitt, Ex-Officio Member

 Dr. Jack Colbert